cjuliani/recommendation-system-vae-mlflow/README.md

 ## Examples of training results

-**Recall** and **NDGC** metrics are implemented.
-Recall measures the ability of a recommendation system to retrieve all relevant items while NDGC measures the quality of recommendations given the relevance of items.
+**Recall** and **NDCG** metrics are implemented.
+Recall measures the ability of a recommendation system to retrieve all relevant items while NDCG measures the quality of recommendations given the relevance of items.

 #### Recall@50